-Mohammad Hajiabadi will be joining the Cheriton School of Computer Science as a tenure-track Assistant Professor in July 2021.
-Previously, he was an Assistant Professor in the Department of Computer Science and Engineering at Pennsylvania State University, and prior to that he was a postdoc at UC Berkeley.
+Mohammad Hajiabadi joined the Cheriton School of Computer Science as a tenure-track Assistant Professor in July 2021.
+Previously, he was an Assistant Professor in the Department of Computer Science and Engineering at Pennsylvania State University, and prior to that a postdoctoral researcher at UC Berkeley.

 - PhD, Computer Science, University of Victoria, 2016